CodelyTV/dotfiles/README.md

 * https://github.com/pawelgrzybek/dotfiles/blob/master/setup-macos.sh

 ## 🤝 Contributing

+The idea of this repo is to add new settings to it during my own setup process and allow you to contribute to it 🙂

 It would be awesome to learn from your experience automating the setup of your environment.
 So please, feel free to send us your tips and tricks via Twitter ([@CodelyTV](https://twitter.com/CodelyTV)), or [opening an issue](https://github.com/CodelyTV/dotfiles/issues).